TengMCing/PhD/Thesis/04-chap4.html.md

-While the R package `autovi` aims to provide tools that can be extended to broader visual inference applications, `autovi.web` is only focus on to for providing  a straightforward and clean user interface.
+While the R package `autovi` aims to provide tools that can be extended to broader visual inference applications, `autovi.web` is only focus on providing  a straightforward and clean user interface.
 An overview of the graphical user interface of `autovi.web` is provided in @fig-autovi-web.
 This is the default view of the web application, and there are five regions that user can mainly interact with.
 Region 1 of @fig-autovi-web is a sidebar menu which can switch between the analysis page and the information page.
 The analysis page is the focus of this section.

 Region 2 of @fig-autovi-web is a panel for data uploading and CSV type selection.
 Clicking the "upload CSV" button opens a window where the user can select a file from their local system.
 The data status displayed above the button provides information about the number of rows and columns in the current dataset.
 Additionally, there are two example datasets available beneath the "upload CSV" button: one is a lineup example using a CSV file with three columns, and the other is a single plot example using a CSV file with two columns.
 More details about these example datasets are be discussed in @sec-autovi-web-workflow.

 While the `autovi` package typically expects a fitted regression model object provided by the user, this approach is impractical for a web interface.
 Saving the R model object to the filesystem involves extra steps and requires users to have specific knowledge, which does not align with the goal of the web application.
 Moreover, the regression model object may contain sensitive, non-shareable data, making it unsuitable for uploading.
 Additionally, model objects are often unnecessarily large, containing extra information not needed for residual diagnostics.
 In contrast, a CSV file is easier to generate using various software programs, not just R. CSV files are widely accepted and can be easily viewed and modified using common desktop applications like Excel.
 They are generally less sensitive than raw data, as they exclude most information about the predictors.

 The web application is designed to assess either a single residual plot or a lineup of residual plots.
 Therefore, it accepts only two types of CSV files: one with at least two columns representing the fitted values and residuals of a single residual plot, and another with at least three columns, where the additional column serves as the label or identifier for a lineup of multiple residual plots.
 For a single residual plot, 19 null plots are generated by simulating normal random draws from a distribution with the same variance as the original residual plot, and comparisons are made with the original residual plot.
 For a lineup, comparisons are made among the plots within the lineup.
 After uploading the CSV file, the user must select the correct format to ensure the web interface interprets the data correctly.